Infrastructurelinuxnvidiajetsonembeddededge-aibenchmarkingtensorrtpytorchonnx

 NVIDIA Jetson Orin Nano Guide: From Unboxing to Running Model Benchmarks

 The NVIDIA Jetson Orin Nano Developer Kit is one of the more approachable ways to do modern edge AI work locally.
-It gives you an ARM Linux system, CUDA support, TensorRT acceleration, camera interfaces, GPIO, NVMe support, and enough GPU performance to run real computer vision workloads plus smaller local LLM and VLM experiments.
+It provides an ARM Linux system, CUDA support, TensorRT acceleration, camera interfaces, GPIO, NVMe support, and enough GPU performance to run meaningful embedded AI benchmarks.

 The Jetson Orin Nano Developer Kit package typically includes: